As a continuation of Temple Run at Siem Reap (Part 2)

 Siem Reap is one of the most memorable places I've ever been to.
-I appreciate how the Cambodian people try to preserve the ancient temples and the simpilicity of their lives.
-I honestly want to go back to Cambodia for and stay much longer.
+I appreciate how the Cambodian people try to preserve the ancient temples and the simplicity of their lives.
+I honestly want to go back to Cambodia and stay much longer.

 Note: 1 USD = Php 45